 To remedy this, create a budget that will reflect who you are, what you enjoy, and what you find important.

 Think about it this way.
 Would you rather do something you simply have to do or would you do something you want to do?

-I think most of you would say you’d rather do what you want.
-When you budget, if you just pick any old system and pay attention only to the numbers, it becomes something you have to do.
-When you align it with your values, it becomes something you want to do.
+When you manage your money, if you just pick any old system and pay attention only to the numbers, it becomes something you have to do.

-In order to align your budget with your values, start to notice what really brings you value when you spend money on it.
+In order to align your money system with your values, start to notice what really brings you value when you spend money on it.